How to Stop Comparing Yourself When Everyone Is So Badass

 9. Resolve to be incomparable

 Comparing one human to another is so far beyond apples and oranges it’s ridiculous.
-But since we’re kind of used to ourselves, we get a bit numb to our own awesomeness.
+But since we’re totally used to ourselves, we get a bit numb to our own awesomeness.

 So I think in this regard, it helps to have a totem.
 Think of something that’s so wild, so out there, so incredibly whacky and incomparable and special, that people are like, yeah.
 That’s just one of a kind.